brackeen/ok-file-formats/README.md

 # ok-file-formats

-A few file format decoders.
+C functions for reading a few different file formats.
 No external dependencies.

 * **PNG** - Reads any PNG file.
 * **JPG** - Reads most JPEG files.
 Baseline only, no progressive support.